News

 A world first in island conservation

-LIFE Raft is a multi-million pound conservation project, led by the RSPB, that aims to eradicate Ferrets and Rats from the island and decrease the likelihood of their return.
+LIFE Raft is a multi-million pound conservation project, led by the Rathlin Development & Community Association and RSPB NI, that aims to eradicate Ferrets and Rats from the island and decrease the likelihood of their return.

 This attempt to eradicate Feral Ferrets is a world first.
 It will also be one of the largest islands in the world to be cleared of Rats without the use of helicopters and one of the most populated islands to be restored.
 The project is deeply rooted within the local community: it is creating new jobs, livestock on the island will also benefit from the removal of non-native species and community engagement is a key element of the project.